Why should we consider going to Family Camp?

 What is Camp Courage like?

 It is a beautiful facility on a Minnesota lake, only 1-1.5 hours away from the Twin Cities!
-Besides having lovely dorm rooms for each family with private bathrooms, the camp has a game room, swimming pool, outdoor sporting facilities, walking trails, fire pits, a dining hall and chapel for families to eat and pray together.
+Beside having dorm rooms for each family with private bathrooms, the camp has a game room, swimming pool, outdoor sporting facilities, walking trails, fire pits, a dining hall and chapel for families to eat and pray together.
 Because it is a camp for children with disabilities, everything is accessible!

 In fact, if you know someone who would benefit, share the news!
 Families will be grouped in cabins that have bedrooms and bathrooms for each family.
 The cabin may have a small kitchenette and sitting area that will be used by all families.
 Visit Camp Courage’s website for more details!